aws/sagemaker-python-sdk/src/sagemaker/tensorflow/deploying_tensorflow_serving.rst

 The code block above deploys a SageMaker Endpoint with one instance of the type 'ml.c5.xlarge'.

+As of now, only the Python based TensorFlow serving endpoints support Elastic Inference.
+For more information, see `Deploying to Python-based Endpoints <https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/tensorflow/deploying_python.rst#deploying-to-python-based-endpoints>`_.

 What happens when deploy is called
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^